Skip to main content

 What if we have tried everything to settle out of time, can I commence court proceedings?

 You are still able to commence court proceedings and have your matter determined by the court however you have an additional hurdle to get over now.
-If you are out of time, you must first prove to the Court that you or a child of your relationship will (or is) suffering financial hardship in the absence of a property settlement, you must also include a reason as to why your matter was not brought before the Court within time limitations set by the Family Court Act.
-Although it is not impossible to finalise your financial relationship with your ex-partner even if your matter is out of time it is more complicated, meaning it will cost you more time and money.
-It is, therefore, always preferable that you finalise your property matter or commence property proceedings within the relevant timeframe.
+If you want to proceed out of time, you must first obtain leave of the court.
+In doing so you have to prove to the Court that you or a child of your relationship is currently or will suffer hardship financially in the absence of a property settlement.
+You must also include a reason as to why your matter was not brought before the Court within time limitations set by the Family Court Act.

 If you have any concerns regarding the time limitations and your financial matters it is best to discuss the matter with a family law solicitor to determine your options and receive advice regarding the best way forward.